A skeleton was discovered at the Hill of Ward in County Meath, which is considered to be the birthplace of Halloween.

 “We may never know what caused the death of the child.
 The skeleton probably dates back 3,000 years and was found in the bedrock at the base of a 1.5m ditch,” Dr. Stephen Davis, lead archaeologist on the site, told the Irish Examiner.

-He described the remains, which will be taken to the School of Archaeology at University College Dublin for further study, as “an exciting find.”
+He described the remains, which were taken to the School of Archaeology at University College Dublin for further study, as “an exciting find.”

 Tlachtga, where the three-week excavation was conducted, has long been believed to have been the first site to celebrate the feast of Samhain, or as it is more commonly known today, Halloween.